ansys/pydpf-core/docs/source/getting_started/index.rst

 Client Server Compatibility
 ***************************

+The DPF server version depends on the Ansys installation version.
+The PyDPF-Core client used must be compatible with it according to the table below.
+Notice that starting with Ansys 2021 R2 one can use any PyDPF-Core >= 3.0.
+Only Ansys 2021 R1 requires a specific version of PyDPF-Core (0.2.*).

+Future development will always try to ensure backward compatibility from the client to the server.

-The `ansys.grpc.dpf <https://pypi.org/project/ansys-grpc-dpf/>`_ module should be synchronized with the server version as shown here:
+The `ansys.grpc.dpf <https://pypi.org/project/ansys-grpc-dpf/>`_ module should also be synchronized with the server version.

 .. list-table:: Client-Server Compatibility
    :widths: 35 35 35